Milestone-Proposal:Colossus

 In fact, the Germans had developed several online Geheimschreiber (secret writer) stream cipher machines.
 The principal of these and the one used for the Tunny traffic was the Lorenz SZ50/52 (SZ for Schlüssel-Zusatz, meaning "cipher attachment").

 The Lorenz machine had twelve rotating wheels and used a Vernam ciphering technique on message characters encoded in the standard 5-bit ITA2 telegraph alphabet.
 It did this by combining the plaintext characters with a stream of key characters using the XOR Boolean function to produce the ciphertext.
 The key stream was generated by the wheels which were divided into two sets of 5 called χ (“chi”), and ψ (“psi”) respectively and a further pair of “motor” wheels called μ (“mu”).
 Each wheel had a series of cams (or pins) around their circumference.
 These cams could be set in a raised (active) or lowered (inactive) position.
 In the raised position they generated a ‘1’ which when Xor'd with a bit reversed its value; in the lowered position they generated a ‘0’ which, when XOR-ed, left the bit unchanged.
 The number of cams on each wheel equalled the number of impulses needed to cause them to complete a full rotation.
 These numbers were all co-prime, giving the longest possible sequence before the pattern repeated.
-This is the product of the number of positions of the wheels.
+The number of possible settings of the machine is the product of the number of positions of the wheels.
 For the set of χ wheels it was 41 × 31 × 29 × 26 × 23 = 22,041,682 and for the ψ wheels it was 43 × 47 × 51 × 53 × 59 = 322,303,017.
-Thus, the number of different ways that all twelve wheels could be set was 1.603×1019 i.e. 16 billion, billion.
+Thus, the number of different configurations that all twelve wheels could be set was 1.603×1019 i.e. 16 billion, billion.

 The set of five χ wheels all moved on one position after each character had been enciphered.
 The five ψ wheels, however, advanced intermittently.
 Their movement was controlled by the two μ wheels acting in series.
 The SZ40 μ61 motor wheel stepped every time but the μ37 motor wheel stepped only if the first motor wheel was a '1'.
 The ψ wheels then stepped only if the second motor wheel was a ‘1’.
 With a sufficiently random keystream, a Vernam cipher removes the natural language property of a plaintext message of having an uneven frequency distribution of the different characters, to produce a uniform distribution in the ciphertext.
 The Lorenz machine did this well.